pram/CalypsoDevelopment/calypso-maven-plugin/README.md

 ##Installation##

-After checking out the project you will need to resolve a couple of dependency issues. `com.sun::tools` and `com.brsanthu::data-exporter` are not registered with Maven Central and must be installed locally (or within your repository) to continue.
+After checking out the project you will need to resolve a couple of dependency issues. `dnl.utils::j-text-utils` and `com.brsanthu::data-exporter` are not registered with Maven Central and must be installed locally (or within your repository) to continue.
+The commands to grab and install the files are located within the pom file itself.
 You must also install MaCHe (https://github.com/pram/CalypsoDevelopment/tree/master/MaCHe) into your local/remote repository in order to use the release module.

 Once this step is complete you can run